 - Let the ECMS teacher know of any problems that may be impeding the student’s musical progress.

-- There will be a fee of up to $25 per semester for theory materials depending on course taken
+- Regardless of scholarship type (full or partial), there will be a fee of up to $25 per semester for theory materials depending on course taken

 - Parents must submit family financial information with the annual March application.
-Students must be listed as a dependent.
-The most recent year’s AGI form must be submitted by May 1.
+The most recent year’s AGI form on which the student is listed as a dependent must be submitted by May 1.
 The scholarship cannot be posted to the student’s account without this information.
-Students’ parents would be responsible for paying full tuition or any related late fees accrued until the current AGI is submitted.
+Students’ parents would be responsible for paying full tuition or any related late fees accrued until the current AGI is submitted and scholarship can be correctly calculated.

 - Parents or guardians of Pathways students will receive bills at the beginning of each semester even if you have a full scholarship.